alessandracosta8/alex-pub-quiz-pp2/README.md

 &nbsp;

 ### Bugs
-Links from index.html files not recognised when deployed to GitHub.
+* Links from index.html files not recognised when deployed to GitHub.
 I had to remove the / for the root folder for the pages to link correctly in-between themselves.
+&nbsp;

 #### From the Slack feedback request
+&nbsp;

 ### Unfixed Bugs
+* When deployed on GitHub, at the end page, when the user saves the username with their score GitHub returns a 404 error for the JavaScript file linked to it.
+This issue does not occur locally.
 &nbsp;

 [Back to Table of contents](#table-of-contents)